Farms settle suits on using immigrants over Black US workers | KRDO

 “We look forward to continuing this campaign in the Delta and bringing some measure of justice to the workers who have been underpaid and mistreated for many years,” Wade said.

-Mississippi is a largely rural state with poultry, soybeans, timber, cotton and corn as the top agricultural products.
+Mississippi is a largely rural state with poultry, soybeans, timber, cotton and corn as its top agricultural products.

 In August 2019, U.S. immigration agents raided seven chicken processing plants in Mississippi and arrested 680 mostly Latino workers in the largest such operation in at least a decade.
 Two years after the raid, Mississippi Center for Justice said about 230 people had been deported because of previous immigration orders or other causes, and about 400 were awaiting hearings.